SuzuSuzu-HaruHaru/league-standings/README.md

 ### Optional sorting keys

 In addition to the subkeys seen above, that are required whenever the `sorting` key is stated explicitly as an object, there are some more that may or may not be provided when initializing the object.

+#### `additional`

 The first of these is the `additional` key, which behaves like `criteria` in that it also accepts an array of strings, each symbolizing a different tiebreaker; as the name suggests, these are *additional* criteria because they escape the head-to-head run: any tiebreaker in `criteria` will, depending on the circumstance, be applied either in an overall fashion or in a head-to-head check—whichever comes first depends on `sorting.h2h.when`, but in principle they can do both. **However, an additional criteria is one that comes *after* this entire procedure,** and is always checked in an overall fashion only.

 One such example comes from the regulations of the UEFA Champions League between years 2021 and 2024 (e.g. the [Group stage at the 2023-24 UEFA Champions League](https://en.wikipedia.org/wiki/2023%E2%80%9324_UEFA_Champions_League_group_stage)), where you can see that goal difference and number of goals scored count as *regular* criteria, in that they are first applied in head-to-head fashion and, should the teams still be tied, they are applied in an overall style; this is what is normally modeled by `sorting.h2h.when = "before"`.
 However, you can see that the list does not end there: the tiebreakers go on with the number of goals scored away from home, the number of wins and the number of wins away from home, all of which are applied in an overall style (*in all group matches* being the keyword here on Wikipedia).
 This makes them *special* criteria that only ever exist as final overall comparisons, and this is why, within the code of the package, this particular format (callable via `sorting: "2021-2024 UEFA Champions League"`) exists as